Stanley Jordan Plays Jimi

 Night of show seating typically available.

-KNKX and Dimitiriou's Jazz Alley weclome world-renowned touch-tap guitarist, Stanley Jordan, re-imagining Jimi Hendrix.
-Band members are TBD.
+KBCS 91.3, KNKX and Dimitiriou's Jazz Alley welcome world-renowned touch-tap guitarist, Stanley Jordan, re-imagining Jimi Hendrix.
+Band members are Stanley Jordan (guitar), Dean Schmidt (bass) and Matt Jorgensen (drums).
 Show times each night at 7:30pm, doors at 6:00pm

 artist info